What is foster care?

 - feel unwanted or rejected, particularly if they’re waiting to be adopted

-- work out regular daily routines for getting up, getting to school, doing homework or after-school activities, having dinner and going to bed
+- Work out regular daily routines for getting up, getting to school, doing homework or after-school activities, having dinner and going to bed.

 Managing contact between foster children and birth families

-- maintain healthy relationships with their families
+- maintain healthy relationships with their family

 - build a sense of identity, security and stability

 - develop resilience.

 Family contact also prepares your foster child for being reunited with their birth families.